-Only two large parcels are not in a Master Plan/Specific Plan area.
-One site (APN 043-0220-031) parcel-is a vacant LeClimited Commercial zoned parcel in South Sacramento that is targeted for re-use and redevelopment as part of the County's Commercial Corridor strategy (see anticipated to develop as discussedion on page \130, in the methodology for Commercial properties).
-This site meets-meaning that and the SHRA's multi-family lending guidelines and is assumed to accommodate, resulting in 166 affordable units on a portion of the site with a portion remaining available for commercial use.
-The other site, Parcel (APN 073-0190-069) is zoned to develop at 30 units per acre and is in the Highest Resource area in the County in the Community of Rancho Murieta.
+APN 043-0220-031 is a vacant 14.49 acre Limited Commercial zoned parcel in South Sacramento that is targeted for re-use and redevelopment as part of the County's Commercial Corridor strategy (see discussion on page 130, methodology for Commercial properties).
+This site meets SHRA's multi-family lending guidelines and is assumed to accommodate 166 affordable units on a portion of the site with the remainder available for commercial use.

+APN 073-0190-069 is 17.8 acres zoned to develop at 30 units per acre and is in the Highest Resource area in the County in the Community of Rancho Murieta.
 This site has oak trees and slope therefore, while the total property is over 10-acres, the assumed developable acreage for affordable units is approximately 10-acres meeting the State criteria.
-The affordable units assigned to this parcel is 200, consistent with the SHRA Multifamily Lending and Mortgage Revenue Bond Policies.
-Program A8 is intended to facilitate the subdivision of sites into sizes that that can accommodate affordable development meeting SHRA's Affordable Lending quidelines.
+The affordable units assigned to this parcel is 150, consistent with the SHRA Multifamily Lending and Mortgage Revenue Bond Policies.